InvestEngine review – is it the cheapest investment platform?

 Vanguard is gaining increasing traction with UK investors, because of its low-cost ETFs and unit trusts so understandably investors often want to access these low-cost funds as cheaply as possible.
 Now while Vanguard has launched its own platform, Vanguard Investor, it is not necessarily the cheapest way to buy and hold Vanguard ETFs.

-If you are looking for a wider choice of Vanguard ETFs and/or to invest in the Vanguard Lifestrategy fund range then using the Vanguard Investor platform would most likely be most cost-effective for most people.
-However, as I highlight in my Interactive Investor review, Interactive Investor is one of the cheapest ways to buy and hold Vanguard ETFs and the Vanguard Lifestrategy funds, within an ISA or SIPP, if you have at least £80,000 invested in Vanguard funds within your ISA, or £104,000 invested if you are using a SIPP.
-In addition, II (Interactive Investor) offers access to thousands of investment trusts, ETFs, unit trusts and shares - not just access to Vanguard funds or ETFs.
+But, if you are looking for a wider choice of Vanguard ETFs and/or to invest in the Vanguard Lifestrategy fund range then using the Vanguard Investor platform would most likely be most cost-effective for most people.
+However, as I highlight in my Interactive Investor review, Interactive Investor is one of the cheapest ways to buy and hold Vanguard ETFs and the Vanguard Lifestrategy funds, within an ISA or SIPP, if you have at least £96,000 invested in Vanguard funds within your ISA, or £104,000 invested if you are using a SIPP.
+In addition, ii (Interactive Investor) offers access to thousands of investment trusts, ETFs, unit trusts and shares - not just access to Vanguard funds or ETFs.

 How does InvestEngine make money?